djsing/ELEN4010/test/README.md

 - Testing that the terms and conditions relating to the other sites is correct

 ## trip-manager.test
-This file contains unit-tests for the trips model, which is responsible for generating the database query stings for data relating to the trips associated with a given user.
+This file contains unit-tests for the trip-manager model, which is responsible for generating the database query strings for data relating to the trips associated with a given user.
 These tests include:
 - Retrieving trip titles
 - Adding trip titles
 - Retrieivng desitnations that are part of a trip

+## trip.test
+This file contains unit-test for the trips model, which is responsible for generating the databse query strings for the destinations table.
+These tests include:
+- Adding destinations
+- Deleting destinations